-Other than for charitable Trusts, there is no register of Trusts in New Zealand.
-Trusts are quite different to companies in this respect.
-Everything is done in the names of the trustees.
-For example, land titles must be in the names of the trustees with no mention of the Trust at all.
-If the Trust receives income, the trustees must file a tax return and the Trust will have its own IRD number.
+Other than for Charitable Trusts, there is no register of Trusts in New Zealand.
+Trusts are quite different from companies in this respect.
+Everything is done in the names of the Trustees.
+For example, land titles must be in the names of the Trustees with no mention of the Trust's name at all.
+If the Trust receives income, the Trustees must file a tax return and the Trust will have its own IRD number.